 Most veterinarians work in private clinics and hospitals; others travel to farms, work in laboratories or classrooms, or work for the government.
 Veterinarians who treat horses or food animals must travel between their offices and farms and ranches.

-Employment of veterinarians is projected to grow 19 percent from 2016 to 2026, much faster than the average for all occupations.
-Increases in consumers’ pet-related spending are expected to drive employment in the veterinary services industry, which employs most veterinarians.
+According to the BLS, employment of veterinarians is projected to grow 17 percent from 2020 to 2030, much faster than the average for all occupations.

-Veterinary medicine has advanced considerably.
-Today’s veterinarians are able to offer many services that are comparable to healthcare for humans, including more complicated procedures such as cancer treatments and kidney transplants.
+Also, veterinary medicine has advanced considerably, and many of the veterinary services offered today are comparable to health care for humans, including cancer treatments and kidney transplants.

 Veterinarians must complete a Doctor of Veterinary Medicine (D.V.M. or V.M.D.) degree at an accredited college of veterinary medicine.
 A veterinary medicine program generally takes 4 years to complete and includes classroom, laboratory, and clinical components.